How to recruit hair stylists? Is it easy, is it difficult?

 Recruiting new staff has become more difficult in the recent couple of years.
 The salons are increasingly more competitive and the number of talented and experienced professionals has been diminishing.

 You may be a hair artist attempting to start your own business, or in the business of investing in the beauty industry.
-Either way, hiring and keeping capable stylists is an important skill for salon owners.
+Either way, hiring qualified professionals and keeping talented stylists are crucial skills for salon owners.

 The best stylists don’t reach out to just anyone offering employment.
 They know their worth so they compare and evaluate available options before making the final decision.